vvvv/visualprogramming.net/content/blog/2023/vvvv gamma Releases/5.0/index.md

 ### Improved ImagePlayer performance

 Ever felt the ImagePlayer options in vvvv beta were superior?
 Fret no more, we found the issue and ImagePlayers in vvvv gamma are now reaching your HDD's read rates.
+This allows you to achieve butter-smooth high-resolution (thin 8k++, limited only by your HDD capabilities) playback even [synchronized over multiple PCs](https://thegraybook.vvvv.org/reference/best-practice/video-synchronization.html).

 ### Support for OpenXR
 ![OpenXR](OpenXR_170px_Feb17.png)